 How long is the training?

-Six hour training is required for all volunteers who wish to volunteer with Hospice of Michigan.
+A six-hour training is required for all volunteers who wish to volunteer with Hospice of Michigan.

 What is covered in the training?

-You will receive instruction on the roles of the hospice team members, including: the patient’s physician, hospice physician, nurse, social worker, spiritual care counselor, hospice aide, and grief support counselor.
+Volunteers receive instruction on the roles of the hospice team members, including: the patient’s physician, hospice physician, nurse, social worker, spiritual care counselor, hospice aide, and grief support counselor.
 Any given volunteer role will be explained to you, so that you can determine if it’s a good fit.